Find more staff

 About me

-I was a member of the Bristol History Commission set up by Bristol's Mayor Marvin Rees to address the legacies of Bristol's engagement in the Transatlantic traffic in enslaved Africans.
-Related to this, I co-led a UWE-funded citywide research project with my UWE colleague, Professor Shawn Sobers, in 2021-22, Speaking Memories, which will lead to an exhibition at City Hall and an archive at Bristol Museum and Art Gallery.
+I was a Bristol City Councillor between 2013 and 2021, and was Deputy Mayor and Cabinet Member for Culture and Equalities between 2016 and 2017.
+I was on the Bristol History Commission set up by former Mayor Marvin Rees to address the legacies of Bristol's engagement in the Transatlantic traffic in enslaved Africans.
+Related to this, I co-led a UWE-funded citywide research project in 2021-22 with my UWE colleague, Professor Shawn Sobers, Speaking Memories, which is now archived at Bristol Museum and Art Gallery.

 Area of expertise